apocas/node-whmcs/README.md

 ## Usage

-First create an API Client.
+First you need to instantiate it.

 ```javascript